Farm Operators, Principal and Secondary

 Secondary Farm Operators and Their Farms

 Commercial-sized farms often require more management and labor than an individual can provide.
 Additional operators can provide the necessary labor and management and possibly other resources, such as capital or farmland.
 Having a secondary operator may also provide a successor when an older principal operator phases out of farming.
-There were secondary operators on 804,100 multiple-operator farms in 2013, or 38 percent of all U.S. farms.
+There were secondary operators on 773,400 multiple-operator farms in 2014, or 37 percent of all U.S. farms.
 Because farms are generally family businesses, one would expect family members to serve as secondary operators.
-In fact, 68 percent of secondary operators were spouses.
+In fact, 66 percent of secondary operators were spouses of principal operators.

-Multiple-operator farms are particularly prevalent among nonfamily farms, making up 73 percent of the group.
-About 16 percent of all multiple-operator farms (and 6 percent of all farms) were multiple-generation farms in 2013, with at least 20 years' difference between the ages of the oldest and youngest operators.
+Multiple-operator farms are particularly prevalent among nonfamily farms, making up 85 percent of the group.
+About 14 percent of all multiple-operator farms (and 5 percent of all farms) were multiple-generation farms in 2014, with at least 20 years' difference between the ages of the oldest and youngest operators.
 The presence or absence of younger related operators may affect farm expansion and contraction decisions, depending on the principal operator's lifecycle position.
 Principal and secondary operators on multiple-generation nonfamily farms are likely to be unrelated managers from different generations.

 Aging Principal Farm Operators

 One striking characteristic of principal farm operators is their advanced age.
-In 2013, about 34 percent of all farm operators were at least 65 years old.
+In 2014, about 33 percent of all farm operators were at least 65 years old.
 In contrast, 12 percent of self-employed workers in nonagricultural industries were that old.
-Retired operators were the oldest group—as one might expect—with 67 percent at least 65 years old, followed by operators of low-sales farms (41 percent) and moderate-sales farms (28 percent).
+Operators of retirement farms were the oldest group—as one might expect—with 67 percent at least 65 years old, followed by operators of low-sales farms (41 percent) and moderate-sales farms (28 percent).
 In the remaining groups—off-farm occupation farms, midsize and large-scale family farms, and nonfamily farms—only about one-fifth of operators were 65 or older.
 The advanced age of farm operators is understandable, given that the farm is the home for most farmers and that farmers can phase out of farming gradually over a decade or more.
 Improved healthcare and advances in farm equipment have also allowed farmers to farm later in life than in previous generations.

 Some of these older operators have already retired and effectively left farming.
-The 34 percent of operators classified as older are made up of two components—those who are retired (9 percent of all farmers) and those who are not (25 percent).
-Older retired operators account for only 3 percent of production.
-Younger retirees account for another 4 percent of farms and 2 percent of production.
+The 33 percent of operators classified as older (age 65 and older) are made up of two components—those who are retired (9 percent of all farmers) and those who are not (24 percent).
+Older retired operators account for only 2 percent of production.
+Younger retirees (under 65) account for another 5 percent of farms and 1 percent of production.
 Some larger, more commercially-oriented farms run by older farmers have a younger, secondary operator who will eventually replace the principal operator.

 Many retired operators continue to farm on a small scale and satisfy the USDA farm definition by selling at least $1,000 of farm products in a given year.
 (Government payments count toward sales.)
 Operations with sales below the $1,000 cutoff are also counted as farms if they normally would sell $1,000 or more of farm products.
 The USDA examines acres of crops and head of livestock to identify places with sales less than $1,000 that could normally sell at least that much.
 The amount of crops and livestock necessary to meet the normal sales criterion is small.
 To qualify as a farm, an establishment with neither sales nor Government payments would need—for example—only two acres of corn, two head of beef cattle, or five horses or ponies.